Crash bang wallop – a sobering tale but a taking a positive view

 I don’t want the following to come across as a bashing of the public healthcare systems of developing countries.
 These are just observations.
 The staff at the hospital were friendly and competent within the limited resources available to them.
 That said I think basic sanitation is within reach of these institutions; a lot of it comes down to education.

-In some ways I was lucky to be in the ward I was, which was half empty.
+In some ways, I was lucky to be in the ward I was, which was half empty.
 Apparently the main surgical ward was full, noisy and very hot.
-There was of course no air conditioning, which in a tropical country was interesting, apart from the opened windows (letting the hot air in) and some ceiling fans, one of which squealed like a stuck pig (apologies to my fellow vegans for that metaphor).
+There was, of course, no air conditioning, a necessary comfort factor for a westerner, softy like myself, apart from opening a window (letting the hot air in) and some ceiling fans, one of which squealed like a stuck pig (apologies to my fellow vegans for that metaphor).
 The open windows did let in the lizards, who did a super job keeping down the insects and were to be my only source of entertainment outside of visiting hours.

 The ward itself was open plan, which I didn’t have a big issue with.
 My biggest initial concern was with the bed, which was about 5 foot long, so even sitting up my feet were wedged against the end.
 Malaysians are generally short so I guess they make the beds to fit.
 Much to my relief, on my 2nd day at the Duchess of Kent, one of the nurses saw my plight and removed the end to the bed.
 Oh my goodness the wonder of being able to stretch out.
 As well as getting no toilets roll, they did not provide food or water.
 Luckily I had Karen and Sheng, from Kinabatangan Wetlands Resort (she did an amazing job looking after us – including washing my clothes), to feed and water me.
 If I had been traveling alone goodness knows what would have happened.